 Vice Chancellor for Budget and Finance

-Before becoming University Budget Director, Mr. Sapienza worked for 11 years at the New York City Department of Education (DOE).
+Before becoming University Budget Director, Mr. Sapienza worked at the New York City Department of Education (DOE).
 During his last four years at DOE he was Deputy Budget Director.
-At the DOE he provided leadership to line managers and was responsible for maintenance, oversight and reporting of the school system's $12 billion budget.
+In this capacity, he provided leadership to line managers and also was responsible for maintenance, oversight and reporting of the school system's $12 billion budget.
 Mr. Sapienza also served as a policy-level resource to executive management on key financial issues and represented the agency in high-level dealings with all fiscal oversights at the city, state and federal levels.

 Mr. Sapienza holds a BBA in Finance from Pace University's Lubin School of Business, and an MBA in Finance from St. John's University.